Erickramirez/CarND-Vehicle-Detection/README.md

 * Channel 2:
 ![alt text][image5]

-The parameters used for this are the following:
+These are the parametes elected for HOG feature extraction:
 * `orient = 9 #represents the number of orientation bins that the gradient information will be split up into in the histogram`
 * `pix_per_cell = 8 #the image grouped in cells of  8x8 pixels`
 * `cell_per_block = 2 #specifies the local area over which the histogram counts in a given cell will be normalized`
 * `hog_channel = 'ALL' #It will process all the channels`

-Note: Adding one more channel will increase a lot of the feature size, in this case i keep it only for a couple of accurancy, however it involves longer processing time.
+Note: Adding one more channel will increase a lot of the feature size, in this case I keep it only for accuracy, however it involves longer processing time.

 #####b.
 Get spatial features
 It consist in resize the image in order to get an smaller feature vector (in 1D version of the same image).
-I resized the image to 32 x 32 pixeles with 3 channels. the return will be 32 x 32 x3 = 3072.
-The code about the this feature extraction is  in `bin_spatial` function of the `lesson_functions.py` file.
+I resized the image to 32 x 32 pixels with 3 channels. the return will be 32 x 32 x3 = 3072.
+The code about this feature extraction is  in `bin_spatial` function of the `lesson_functions.py` file.

 #####c.Get color histogram
 Compute the histogram of the color channels separately and then concatenate them, The number of bins that I used is 16, the result will be 16 x 3 = 48 values.Here is an example of two of each of the `vehicle` and `non-vehicle` classes:

+![alt text][image6]

 #####d.
 Concatenate all the features
-I concatenated the 3 extracted feature in order to get a 1 dimension array and then normalize the result.
+I concatenated the 3 extracted feature in order to get a 1 dimension array and then I normalized the result.
 This with the following line `X_scaler = StandardScaler().fit(X)` getting the scaler with `X_scaler = StandardScaler().fit(X)`

 ####4.
-Training the data
+Training the data (Support Vector Machines)
+I elected Support Vector Machines because it is effective in high dimensional spaces and uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
 I performed the following steps (The code for this step is contained in the fourth code cell of the IPython notebook `"./Vehicle-detection-training.ipynb"`.):
-* Define the labels vector (car and notcars)
+* Use feactures and labels as entry for the Support Vector Machines.
+I Defined the labels vector (car and notcars)
 * Split up data into randomized training and test sets, this in order to validate the training classifier and to know if this can be generalized.
 The training set is 20 % of all the data: `Train set: 14205 test set: 3552`
-* for the classification I used [sklearn.svm.LinearSVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) .
+* for the classification I trained Support Vector Machines using [sklearn.svm.LinearSVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) and `svc.fit(X_train, y_train)`.

+The accuracy that I got is: 0.9927

 ####5.
 Save the parametes and trained classifier in a pickle file
 The data saved in the parameters.p file is the following: